Vitamin D has certainly kept a lot of researchers busy, as seen by the plethora of research published in recent years.

 Many observational studies and clinical trials on vitamin D in older people have included data on mortality rates.
 Most reviews and meta-analyses of such studies suggest that vitamin D helps prolong lives, though clinical trials generally find a more modest benefit than observational studies.

-As if that wasn’t enough, a so-called “umbrella review” of research on vitamin D appeared in BMJ early in 2015.
+As if that wasn’t enough, a so-called “umbrella review” of research on vitamin D appeared in BMJ in 2015.
 It included 107 systemic reviews and 74 meta-analyses on vitamin D and looked at 137 conditions or other outcomes.
 Its conclusion: Nearly all of the proposed benefits remain uncertain, primarily because of a lack of large, well-designed clinical trials.